Sparse Classification: a scalable discrete optimization perspective

 \section{Conclusion}

 In this paper, we have proposed a tractable binary convex optimization algorithm for solving sparse classification.
-Though theoretically NP-hard, our algorithm scales for logistic regression and SVM in problems with $n,p$ in $10,000$s.
-Comparing our method and Lasso, we observe empirically that as $n$ increases, the number of true features selected by both methods converges to the true sparsity.
-We support our observations with information theoretic sufficient conditions, stating that support recovery is achievable as soon as $n > n_0 = 6 \pi^2 \left(2 + \sigma^2\right) k \log(p-k)$.
-However, the exact sparse formulation has an edge over Lasso in the number of false features: as $n$ increases, the number of false features selected by our method converges to zero, while this is not observed for Lasso.
+Though theoretically NP-hard, our algorithm scales for logistic regression and SVM in problems with $n,p$ in $10,000$s within minutes. { We also introduce a stochastic version of the cut generation process which further reduces computational time by a factor 2 to 10 on numerical experiments.} Comparing our method and Lasso-based estimates, we observe empirically that as $n$ increases, the number of true features selected by both methods converges to the true sparsity.
+We support our observations with information-theoretic sufficient conditions, stating that support recovery is achievable as soon as $n > n_0$, with $n_0 < C \left(2 + \sigma^2\right) k \log(p-k)$ for some positive constant $C$.
+This sufficient information-theoretic condition echoes and complements existing results in the literature for 1-bit compressed sensing.
+Apart from accuracy, the exact sparse formulation has an edge over Lasso in the number of false features: as $n$ increases, the number of false features selected by our method converges to zero, while this is not observed for Lasso.
 This phenomenon is also observed for classifying the type of cancer using gene expression data from the Cancer Genome Atlas Research Network with $n=1,145$ lung cancer patients and $p=14,858$ genes.
-Sparse classification using logistic regression returns a classifier based on $50$ genes versus $171$ for Lasso and using SVM $30$ genes versus $172$ for Lasso with similar predictive accuracy.
+Sparse classification using logistic and hinge loss returns a classifier based on $90$ and $38$ genes respectively compared with $378.4$ genes for ElasticNet with similar predictive accuracy.